klailatimad/web-scraping-tutorial/README.md

 Learning is enhanced with practical application.
 The following sample projects provide a hands-on approach to applying the concepts covered in the documentation.

 ### [Scraping Patek.com](./projects/patek-scraping/README.md)
 This project involves scraping data from Patek.com, demonstrating real-world application of the concepts covered in this guide.
-It encompasses the use of `Scrapy`.
+It encompasses the use of `BeautifulSoup` and `Scrapy`.
 The script, data, and a detailed walkthrough are provided in the project's folder.